 The Big Picture

 For the franchisee, the key is to understand the totality of the situation.
 In my experience, the cumulative sum of all this overwhelms the franchisee and in effect, he gets nickeled and dimed out of business.
-He ends up becoming a slave to the franchiser.
+He ends up becoming an indentured servant to the franchiser.
 The primary reasons for the relationship are as follows:

 Higher income attributable to the franchise name, brand, logo, or trademark